mustafasarmadd/Cloud-Engineering-Journey/README.md

 - Started Module 5.
 - Completed Lesson 1.
 - Learned about Networking: It's components(Amazon VPC, Subnet), Also learned about Private Subnet and Public Subnet and How All are connected to each other.
-- Got to know about NAT Gateway and how it helps Private Subnet.
 - Understood Connections through Diagrams.
 - Other than Learning, I did hands-on practice on Linux.
 - Installed WSL2 (Ubuntu 26.04 LTS) on Windows, `wsl --install`